joshcanhelp/josh-to-11/content/post/261-how-we-are-teaching-right-now.md

 >
 > Her school is helping us a bit and I know they’re scrambling to adjust so no judgement.
 But it seems very screen orientated (they issued iPads) and it’s still not tuned to individual students (because of course it couldn’t be).
 I feel really invested in getting this right and I feel like this virus thing is an extremely unique opportunity for us to have a stake in her future as a critical thinker and scientist (in the general sense) and a chance to get to know her in a way that we wouldn’t otherwise.

 This friend introduced me to the concept of Unschooling, which is letting the student choose the path and letting life experiences do the education.
-I recently started reading [Free to Learn](https://www.amazon.com/Free-Learn-Unleashing-Instinct-Self-Reliant/dp/0465025994), written by an advocate for the approach.
 She also put me in touch with someone who has been homeschooling for over a decade.

+**Aside:** I recently started reading [Free to Learn](https://www.amazon.com/Free-Learn-Unleashing-Instinct-Self-Reliant/dp/0465025994), written by an advocate for the Unschooling approach.
+It sounds interesting enough to learn more, at the very least.

 I felt like I was on the right path so I started to write down activities, sketched out schedules, and talked to our daughter about what she was interested in.
 Here are a few things on the list from that time: